mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 ## Array.prototype.indexOf

-Many times we want to know if a certain element is in an array.
-In these cases, we can use `Array.prototype.indexOf` find the index of a given element.
+Often we will want to know if a certain element is in an array.
+In these cases, we can use [`Array.prototype.indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) to find the index of a given element.

 ```js
 const letters = ['a', 'b', 'c'];